mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 FPC implements this command as a regular chaincode method, and uses Fabric's `peer chaincode` command to call it.
 Hence, its implementation does not modify, nor requires any modifications, to the Fabric framework.
-Also, conveniently, the command can be triggered through the FPC Client SDK (see [earlier Deployment Section](#deployment)), which is in turn built on the Fabric Client SDK for Go.
+Also, conveniently, the command can be triggered through the FPC Client SDK (see [Deployment](#deployment) section and [FPC Management API](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md) document) which is in turn built on the Fabric Client SDK for Go.

 A successful initialization and registration will result in a new entry in the enclave registry namespace on the ledger.
 In particular, each entry contains enclave credentials, which cryptographically bind the enclave to the chaincode as defined in the chaincode definition.